InterviewCoach/InterviewCoach/README.md

 ## Features

-**Logging In / Signing Up**
+**Getting Started**

+If this is your first time using the app, you will be asked to give the app permission to use your microphone.

 Upon opening the app, you will be brought to our sign up and log in page.
-If you are new user, choose the sign up option.
+If you are a new user, choose the sign up option.
 If you are a returning user, please choose the login option.

-If this your first time using the app, you wil prompted to accept permissions for the app to use your microphone.

 **Starting a Session**

-Click the 'Start Session' to start your interview session.
-Upon clicking the button, the interviewer will introduce herself and ask you about yourself.
+Upon signing up or logging in, you will be taken to our Interview Session screen.
+Click the 'Start Session' button to start your interview session.
+Upon clicking the button, the interviewer will start the interview and ask you about yourself.
 The app will start recording the session.

 **Next Question**